Seraen/AU326-Digital-Image-Process/README.md

 problem set 01
 ==========
+Question 1 to 6
+---
-* Question 1 to 6 are execises in reference books.
+Shown as execises in reference books.

 question 7
 ----